FazalLabBCM/TrimMapCount/docs/index.md

 To save lots of time, separate your FASTQ files into subfolders for each unique combination of targeted location/protein and experimental condition (like the picture below).
-This will allow you to run the TrimMapCount pipeline for each subfolder of raw data at the same time.
+This will allow you to run the TrimMapCount pipeline for each subfolder of raw data simultaneously.

 <img src="img/filestructure_example.png" width="60%" height="60%">